When is $A + x A =\mathbb{R}$: Introduction

-As a complement of the above results, we also consider the following topic about field extension and maximal subfields of $\mathbb{R}$ avoiding fixed point.
-Note that such fields are either null or nonmeasaurable by Steinhaus theorem.

-Quigley investigated the maximal fields of a given field avoiding a fixed point \cite{MR137705}.
-Particularly, the author tried to ``give existence proofs which are more precise than those trivially given by Zorn's lemma" by the methods of Galois theory.
-We show that actually the usage of the Axiom of Choice is necessary (see Proposition \ref{25} and Corollary \ref{26}).
-On the other hand, by assuming CH, we also construct a maximal subfield of $\mathbb{R}$ such that some given point is not in its algebraic closure relative to $\mathbb{R}$ with Hausdorff dimension 0 (and hence measurable) (see Corollary \ref{47}).
+Besides Question \ref{q1}, we also study the maximal subfields of $\mathbb{R}$ without a given point because the proof techniques suggest so.
+Given a field $K$ and $a \in K$, a \textit{maximal subfield of $K$ without $a$} is a maximal (with respect to inclusion) element of $\{L \subseteq K: L \text{ is a subfield of } K \text{ and } a \notin L\}$.
+Such subfields have been well investigated in the literature.
+For example, Quigley \cite{MR137705} described the structure of $K / M$ in detail where $K$ is an algebraically closed field and $M$ is a maximal subfield of $K$ without a given point $a$, and used Galois theory to give existence proofs of $M$ more precise than that trivially given by Zorn's Lemma.
+We restrict our attention to the case that $K=\mathbb{R}$.
+We show that the usage of $\mathrm{AC}$ (the Axiom of Choice) is necessary for the existence of a maximal subfield of $\mathbb{R}$ without a given point (Corollary \ref{26}).
+On the other hand, by assuming CH, we construct a maximal subfield of $\mathbb{R}$ with Hausdorff dimension 0 such that some given point is not in its algebraic closure relative to $\mathbb{R}$ (Proposition \ref{47}).

-The structure of the paper is as follows: in Section \ref{s2} we prove Proposition \ref{1} and show that the usage of the Axiom of Choice is necessary to prove the existence of maximal subfields of $\mathbb{R}$ avoiding a fixed point.
-In Section \ref{s3} we will discuss some simple results concerning the basic properties of subgroups and the construction of a Borel subgroup $A$ such that $A+xA=\mathbb{R}$.
-We also give a restriction on those $x$ such that $A+xA=\mathbb{R}$ given an analytic additive subgroup $A$ (Corollary \ref{c35}).
-In Section \ref{s4}, we show that $A$ can have Hausdorff dimension 0 by assuming CH and using the concepts of Kolmogorov complexity and generic reals.
-We also show that such a subgroup $A$ cannot be $F_{\sigma}$ (Proposition \ref{48}).
+The structure of the paper is as follows: Section \ref{s2} deals with subrings and subfields of $\mathbb{R}$.
+In Section \ref{s3} we discuss some simple results concerning the basic properties of subgroups and prove Theorem \ref{2}.
+In Section \ref{s4} we assume $\mathrm{CH}$ in the constructions and prove Theorem \ref{main}.
+We also show that $A$ in Theorem \ref{main} cannot be $F_{\sigma}$ (Proposition \ref{48}).
 Due to the variety of the tools used for the results and the independence of the methods, we postpone the introduction of notation and terminologies, and only recall them when being used.